Released On 10th Aug 2017

 If your hospital already has a radio system…

 When did your radios last have a health-check where the general condition of your radios were evaluated?
-Is it time to look again at your hospital or healthcare centre’s radio infrastructure?
+Is it time to look again at your hospital or healthcare centre’s radio system?

 We provide a service that ensures your radio system is performing to its maximum capability.
 We inspect the general health of the radios and we also assess the age and capacity of the batteries.